Mathenics/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. dissplay contents list of current directory
 2. changes current working directory to home directory
 3. Display current working directory contents in a long format
+4. Display current directory contents including hidden files starting with (.)in  a long format